 Testing of Alternate Test Procedures

 All testing to determine the acceptability of the procedure shall be conducted by CARB staff or by a third party responsible to and under the direction of CARB.
 Testing shall be conducted in accordance with the written procedures and instructions provided.
 The testing shall, at a minimum, consist of nine sets of data pairs, pursuant to USEPA Reference Method 301, “Field Validation of Pollutant Measurement Methods from Various Waste Media”, 40 CFR Part 63, Appendix A, 57 Federal Register page 61992.
 Criteria established in USEPA Reference Method 301 shall be used to determine whether equivalency between the two test methods exists.
-For situations where Method 301 is not directly applicable, the Executive Officer shall establish equivalence based on the concepts of comparison with the established method and statistical analysis of bias and variance.
 Method Approval of the procedure shall be granted, on a case-by-case basis, only after all necessary testing has been conducted.
 Because of the evolving nature of technology and procedures for vapor recovery systems, such approval may or may not be granted in subsequent cases without a new request for approval and additional testing to determine equivalency.
 If, after approval is granted, subsequent information demonstrates that equivalency between the two methods no longer meets the USEPA Method 301 requirements, the Executive Officer shall revoke the alternate status of the procedure.

 Documentation of Alternate Test Procedures